 Stress is a normal part of life.
 It’s a feeling we experience when the body senses it’s in danger or when something threatens to change routine.
 Sometimes stress can make us anxious, but we may feel angry, frustrated, or impatient in other cases.
 And as much as we might want to avoid it, stress can be beneficial.
 It can even be good in small doses.

 Stress is a fact of life, especially during your teenage years.
 If you’ve grown up in an unstable home, a child with special needs, or on top of school work, you may feel like you never have a moment to relax.
+Stress is natural, and it’s normal to experience it in your lifetime.
 But managing stress while you face these challenges is essential.
-Stress is natural, and it’s normal to experience it in your lifetime.
+If you are struggling with the same situation, it may be worth considering a training program with experts like Peak Flow.
+With various health and wellness programs, you can improve your quality of life.

 Teens everywhere deal with the stress from school, friends, family, and other everyday issues.
 Some teens experience greater amounts of stress than others, however, and that can lead to increased anxiety, depression, anger, and other emotional and behavioral issues that impact their self-esteem, physical health, and overall well-being.
 It’s important to recognize when a young person is having a tough time with stress and help him, or her find effective solutions.